hivesolutions/colony/README.md

 ### For development

-* Set `PYTHONPATH` to the `colony/src` path so that the python source files may be included
+* Set `PYTHONPATH` to the `colony/src` path so that the Python source files may be included
 * Set `PATH` to the `colony/scripts/pypi` to used the provided base scripts

 ### For production